5 Reasons that clearly explains the Why Mobile Apps Fail?

 There is also one very lucrative and tremendously effective monetization strategy called In-app advertisement.
 As most users are now habituated to use an app completely free of cost, you can make your app free while always keeping the earning option open through in-app ads and sales.
 This strategy is particularly effective with a whole array of mobile games and all kinds of apps that are useful for day to day use.

-3. Under-optimised user experience:-
+3. Under-optimized user experience:-

 The central aspect for any successful app is its rewarding user experience.
 It is something that no app can compromise if it wants to achieve popularity and consistent business growth.
 User experience depends on an array of factors including the right technology for the app, sophisticated and intuitive user interface, ease of doing the transaction and interactive elements.
 All these elements tuned to the expectations of the users shape the user experience of an app.